zenepay/https-localhost-docker/README.md

 ~~~

 Now generate locahost.key file with this command
-# Generate a private key
+### Generate a private key
-# Choose a simple passphrase for your key.
+Choose a simple passphrase for your key.
 Enter it, re-enter it.
 ~~~sh
 openssl genrsa -out localhost.key -des3 2048
 ~~~
-# Generate certificate signing request using key.
+ -Generate certificate signing request using key.
-# Enter the passphrase that you chose for the key.
+ -Enter the passphrase that you chose for the key.
-# Choose defaults or enter information as appropriate.
+ -Choose defaults or enter information as appropriate.
-# Don't worry about entering anything for "challenge password"
+ Don't worry about entering anything for "challenge password"
 ~~~sh
 openssl req -new -key localhost.key -out localhost.csr
 ~~~
-# Use the passphrase that you chose for the CA KEY in Step 1.
+### Use the passphrase that you chose for the CA KEY in Step 1.
 ~~~sh
 openssl x509 -req -in localhost.csr -CA ../nginx-certs/ca.pem -CAkey ../nginx-certs/ca.key \
                   -CAcreateserial -days 3650 -sha256 \
                   -extfile localhost.ext -out ../nginx-certs/localhost.crt
 ~~~

-# Use the passphrase chosen for the localhost key,
+ Use the passphrase chosen for the localhost key,
-# which is NOT the same as the CA key.
+ which is NOT the same as the CA key.
 ~~~sh
 openssl rsa -in localhost.key -out localhost.decrypted.key
  ~~~